redwoodjs/redwood/docs/docs/deploy/baremetal.md

 If they worked for you, the deploy process should have no problem as it runs the same commands (after all, it connects via ssh and runs the same commands you just did!)

-Next we can check that the site is being served correct.
+Next we can check that the site is being served correctly.
 Run `yarn rw serve` and make sure your processes start and are accessible (by default on port 8910):

 ```bash
 curl http://localhost:8910